 United Blood Services of Las Vegas

 Find the hero in you!
-All donors ages 21 and older at this blood drive will receive two free vouchers for the Cannery Row Buffet.
+Volunteer blood donors are needed in Las Vegas year-round.
+All donors at this blood drive will receive two free vouchers to the Firelight Buffet.

 Donors are encouraged to make an appointment and can do so by calling 877-827-4376 or by visiting www.unitedbloodservices.org/LV.
 Donors can also visit www.unitedbloodservices.org/HealthHistory.html to complete an online health history questionnaire prior to visiting any UBS blood drive.
 This questionnaire often saves time for donors, as it provides UBS with valuable information that is typically gathered during the in-person interview process at mobile blood drives and donation centers.
 The questionnaire must be completed on the same day as the blood donation.